Increasing voice and accountability in the health sector

 - We established an alliance for Facility and Ward Health Committees to share lessons learned and best practices from their own experience.

-- Three rounds of community scorecards have been produced across the states, giving valuable insights into community perception of health services.
+- Three rounds of community scorecards were produced across the states, giving valuable insights into community perception of health services.